 When you request money from your policy, we will redeem the number of units required to fulfill your redemption request.
-We will redeem units based upon the length of time the units have been held in the applicable segregated funds, with the oldest units being redeemed first.

-A cheque for the proceeds, less any applicable withholding taxes, and accrued investment management, operating expense and advisory and management service fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to us.
+We will redeem units based upon the age of the units held in the applicable segregated funds, with the oldest units being redeemed first.
+A cheque for the proceeds, less any applicable withholding taxes, fees or charges, will be mailed or the proceeds will be directly deposited to your bank account once all documentation required to process your request is received in a form acceptable to us.